Samee24/compass/_posts/2019-06-17-cooperation.md

 ## Some background motivation
 Is it worth being nice?
 The domain of decision-making and choice utility — governed by game theory — offers us insight into how decision-making strategies perform and operate over a long span of time.

 Our current suite of strategies are inherited through mimesis and biological instinct.
 Most people believe Darwinian and Capitalist  ideology renders zero-sum game playing as the rational and effective strategy.
-Is that true, or can we understand and implement cooperation using an ontology provided by game theory?
+Is that true, or can we understand and promote cooperation using a framework provided by game theory?

 ## How rewarding is cooperative behavior?
 Research around cooperation has centered around playing iterated versions of Prisoner’s Dilemma.
 Going from a one-off game to a continuous series with a familiar pool of players introduces complexity that more closely mirrors real-world scenarios.
 Robert Axelrod, a researcher at University of Michigan, arranged a round-robin tournament to let different strategies compete amongst themselves.
 Amongst those submitted, the top performing strategy was *TIT-FOR-TAT*: